QED: An Open-Source Multi-Agent System for Generating Mathematical Proofs on Open Problems: Why LLMs Fail at Real Proofs

 \subsection{Failure Mode 5: Unfocused Verification}

 When a single verification agent is tasked with checking everything---problem-statement integrity, citations, logical structure, and step-by-step correctness---it tends to dilute its attention across all aspects and miss critical issues.
-The verification equivalent of trying to proofread for both typos and logical errors simultaneously: doing both poorly.
+This has been identified repeatedly in our experiments.